AC64 Academic Freedom (Formerly HR64)

 Faculty members are free to engage in research or scholarship of their own undertaking, and in the publication of the results, subject to the adequate performance of other academic duties.
 Research conducted for this University shall be in harmony with the provisions set forth in the official research policies of the institution, or in memoranda of agreement entered into between the University and industries or other agencies.
 Librarians are free to select and make available any materials supporting the teaching, research, and general learning functions of the academic community.

-No faculty member may claim as a right the privilege of discussing in the classroom controversial topics outside or unrelated to his/her own field of study.
-The faculty member is normally bound not to take advantage of his/her position by introducing into the classroom provocative discussions of irrelevant subjects not within the field of his/her study.
+No faculty member may claim as a right the privilege of discussing in the classroom controversial topics outside or unrelated to their own field of study.
+The faculty member is normally bound not to take advantage of their position by introducing into the classroom provocative discussions of irrelevant subjects not within their field of study.

 AD47 - General Standards of Professional Ethics